starekrow/JCON/README.md

 ## Separators in Numbers

-The underscore `_` codepoint may be used as a separator in any type of number, provided only that each separator must be preceded _and_ followed by a digit of the number.
-Separators are purely cosmetic, and do not imply anything about the value of the digits they separate.
+The underscore `_` codepoint may be used as a separator in any type of number.
+Separators may be used anywhere within the number.
+They are purely cosmetic, and do not imply anything about the value of the digits they separate.
 All separators are discarded before determining the value of a number.

 So, the following are all valid numbers: